Will the Real Jesus Please Stand up: A Look at the Criteria That Determines Authenticity of Gospel Texts, Part II

 Not All Logic is Created Equal

-Frankly, questioning the Bible and everything we have believed about our religious or non-religious upbringing is a good and healthy thing to do.
-It is generally unwise to accept any narrative until one is satisfied with the veracity of the information.
-By committing time for proper research, we can be assured that we have done everything feasible to scrutinize any writings, modern or otherwise, which pertain to the life of Jesus of Nazareth and the history of 1st century Judea.
+ning the Bible and everything we have believed about our religious or non-religious upbringing is a good and healthy thing to do.
+It is generally unwise to accept any narrative we have "learned" until one is satisfied with the veracity of the information we have received.
+There is a method for proper research which we can utilize to scrutinize any writings, modern or otherwise, which pertain to the life of Jesus of Nazareth who lived in 1st century Judea.

-Unfortunately, and all too often, we blindly accept whatever may sound logical to our untrained minds and ears, or which supports our personal prejudices.
+Unfortunately, and all too often, we blindly accept any information out there that may sound "logical" to our untrained minds and ears, or which supports our personal prejudices.
 Thus, we willingly accept false information, whether we were raised as Mormons, Muslims, Christians, Atheists, Buddhists, Hindus, Pagans, or any other religion or non-religion.

 The Problem With Overly-Rigid Criteria